spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/install-pcg.md

 ## Prerequisites

-- A Nutanix Prism Central account with *Prism Admin* role.

-- A Nutanix Prism Element cluster created.

 - An existing Kubernetes cluster created that has network connectivity with Nutanix Prism Central.
 This cluster will connect the Nutanix infrastructure with Palette via the PCG.
 Various types of Kubernetes clusters can be used to deploy the PCG.
-If you need guidance in creating a Kubernetes cluster on Nutanix to deploy your PCG, check out the [Set Up Environment and Deploy Cluster](#set-up-environment-and-deploy-cluster) section below, that describes one possible option.
+If you need guidance in creating a Kubernetes cluster to deploy your PCG, check out the [Deploy a Kubernetes Cluster to Host the PCG](#deploy-a-kubernetes-cluster-to-host-the-pcg) section below.
+This section provides one possible option and explains how to deploy a Kubernetes cluster within the Nutanix environment.

-- A Nutanix subnet created in Nutanix Prism Central that will be assigned to the virtual machines (VMs) deployed in the Kubernetes cluster.

 - A Nutanix cloud registered with Palette.
 For more information, review [Register Nutanix Cloud](register-nutanix-cloud.md).

-- A Nutanix Cluster API (CAPI) OS image.
-For guidance on creating the image, refer to [Building CAPI Images for Nutanix Cloud Platform](https://image-builder.sigs.k8s.io/capi/providers/nutanix.html#building-capi-images-for-nutanix-cloud-platform-ncp).

 ## Install PCG